-• Each learner will collaborate as a part of an instructional design team to design, develop and evaluate an instructional design "module" of instruction consisting of a student booklet and a teacher manual (or equivalent) that teaches either an intellectual skill or concept.
-The audience for the instruction should be specifically described, but broad enough in nature that learners in a variety of settings would be able to learn from the materials (e.g. 3rd grade students vs. Mrs.

-Jones' 3rd grade class; Pre-service teachers vs. Dr. Smith's methods class).
+• Each learner will design, develop and evaluate an instructional design "module" of instruction consisting of a student booklet and a teacher manual (or equivalent) that teaches either an intellectual skill or concept.
+The audience for the instruction should be specifically described, but broad enough in nature that learners in a variety of settings would be able to learn from the materials (e.g. 3rd grade students vs. Mrs. Jones' 3rd grade class; Pre-service teachers vs. Dr. Smith's methods class).
 The module will be presented in booklet or binder format, which has been word processed and printed.
 Attention will be paid to detail, not only in the content of the design but also to the aesthetics of the design.
 It should be free from spelling/grammar errors and packaged in such a way as to reflect a high level of professionalism.

-- Each learner is expected to attend and actively participate in all scheduled class meetings.
-Failure to attend meetings (in part or in whole) impacts the learning of the rest of the class, and should be avoided. - Each learner is expected to complete all assigned homework activities. - Each learner will complete two midterm (written) examinations.
+- Each learner is expected to attend and actively participate in all scheduled online meetings and online discussions.
+Failure to attend meetings or online discussions (in part or in whole) impacts the learning of the rest of the class, and should be avoided. - Each learner is expected to complete all assigned homework activities. - Each learner is expected to moderate and participate in weekly on-line discussions of courserelated topics. - Each learner will complete a midterm (written) examination.